MikeVasmer/Sweep-Decoder-Boundaries/README.md

 - The python script `data_generator.py` is the entry_point
 - Run `python data_generator.py --help` for information
 - See `example_script.py` for an example of a bigger run

+## Lattice models

+- Interactive models of the L=4 cubic and rhombic-dodecahedral lattices are included in the `models` directory
+- To open the files, use [vZome](https://vzome.com/home/)